 The other option presented with the color chart is to mix yellow with a Pthalo Green/ Alizarin Crimson mixture.
 Alizarin Crimson and Pthalo Green mixed together with yellow create a really wonderful dark yellow color.
 Since the Alizarin Crimson will mute the green it will not turn the yellow into a green!

-As already mentioned, yellow is already one of the lightest colors on the painter’s palette.
-However, there are situations in which you will need to mix yourself an even lighter shade of yellow yourself!
+As previously stated, yellow is already considered one of the lightest colors on the painter’s palette.
+However, there may be instances where you’ll want to mix an even lighter shade of yellow yourself!
 Let’s explore how you can achieve this.

 The simplest way of getting a lighter yellow is to mix white with yellow.
 However, this can result in losing the brightness of the yellow – even though it will make it lighter.
 You can see the result of what white mixed with yellow looks like in the color chart below.

 Another option of what colors you can mix to make yellow lighter, is to mix cadmium lemon yellow with your cadmium yellow or yellow ochre.
 Cadmium lemon yellow is a bright but very light yellow color that will easily make your yellow lighter.

 Mixing a cool yellow can be a bit tricky because it can easily turn green.
 In the color chart below you will see blue mixed with yellow to mix a cool yellow color – which might seem a little bit confusing, as that is how green is also mixed…

 However, you just need to mix a small amount of blue with yellow to make it a cool shade of yellow.
 If you mix too much into the yellow color it WILL turn green!
 So just be sure to mix in a very small amount of blue into your yellow.

 When mixing green into yellow, be sure to mix only a very small amount of green as well.
 Just enough to make it cool.
 If your yellow does end up turning green, simply mix more yellow into your mixture.